goncalovalverde/seshat/README.md

 # Seshat

-A tool to extract metrics from agile tools such as Jira (currently only supporting Jira and CSV)
+A tool to extract metrics from agile tools such as Jira (currently only supporting Jira and CSV).
+It is heavilly influenced by the work of Troy Maggenis (@FocusedObjective)

 ## Instalation